Hellmonk/bloatcrawl2/crawl-ref/docs/crawl_manual.rst

 Sprint IX: "|||||||||||||||||||||||||||||"
   This mode, also known as "linesprint", puts the entire game of crawl in a single winding 1-space corridor, with each region as one straight line.
-The Orb of Zot appears in the middle of the map, which continues through all 15 runes past Zot.
+The Orb of Zot appears in the middle of the map, which continues through 17 runes past Zot.